Speeds: 200–2,000 Mbps

 - Fast speeds for low prices

 - Great fiber deals in North Carolina and Virginia

 - Great customer service

-- Limited availability for gigabit plans
+- Limited availability 2 Gbps plans

-- Price hikes after one year
+- Price increase after one year for promotional plans

 Compare Lumos internet plans and pricing